Cmccrave/McRave/README.md

 - Hannes Bredberg for helping with optimization of pieces of code and research with FAP/NN.

 **New Features:**
+- Added BWEB v0.6
-- Further refined some early game build orders.
+- Updated T build order
-- Added better worker micro and decisions to pull workers out to defend.
-- Improved HT micro.